antodila/on-demand-sdn-slices/README.md

     ```

 ### Installation

+> **Note on Clean Installation:** If you are reinstalling or have encountered issues, it's a good practice to start with a clean slate.
+You can remove the old virtual environment directory before proceeding:
+> `rm -rf env`

 1.  **Clone the repository** or place all project files in the same directory.

 2.  **Install System-Wide Dependencies for Ryu**: The Ryu controller runs as root and requires some packages to be installed at the system level.